Delta (emulator)

 Delta is a video game console emulator created by Riley Testut for iOS and iPadOS.
 It supports games for the Super Nintendo Entertainment System, Nintendo Entertainment System, Nintendo 64, Nintendo DS, Game Boy, Game Boy Color, and Game Boy Advance.
 A paid version of the emulator also supports Sega Genesis games.
 Development of Delta started prior to Testut entering university, with it being a successor to the earlier GBA4iOS application.
 Prior to the application's release on the App Store, iOS users had to download Delta via AltStore, Testut's app store for the iOS and iPadOS operating systems.
 Upon release onto the App Store in April 2024, the app reached the top of the App Store rankings for about two weeks.

 Background

 Riley Testut started developing GBA4iOS, the predecessor of Delta, during his senior year at Richardson High School along with his friend Paul Thorsen.
-It was an emulator of the Game Boy Advance for the iPhone. iOS users had to sideload the emulator via a loophole called the "Date Trick", where the app is allowed to be downloaded and installed via the Safari browser, without needing to jailbreak (i.e. using exploits to bypass software restrictions) the device.
+It was an emulator of the Game Boy Advance for the iPhone. iOS users had to sideload the emulator via an exploit named the "Date Trick", where the app is allowed to be downloaded and installed via the Safari browser, without needing to jailbreak (i.e. using exploits to bypass software restrictions) the device.

 On October 8, 2014, the exploit was patched in the iOS 8.1 update, thus ending the lifespan of the software.
 The source code for the app is currently hosted on Bitbucket.